awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

 ]
 ```

  To find all secondary clusters that have global write forwarding enabled, run the following command\.
 This command also returns the cluster's reader endpoint\.
-You use the secondary cluster's reader endpoint to when you use write forwarding from the secondary to the primary in your Aurora global database\.
+You use the secondary cluster's reader endpoint when you use write forwarding from the secondary to the primary in your Aurora global database\.

 **Example**